Save 10% on the entire raze-cat bike range now with code SUMMERSALE !

 Feeling for the sharpness of the edge

-Since safety on the slope takes precedence over all other aspects of skiing, it is therefore important to develop a sense for the dulling of the edge .
+Since safety on the slope takes precedence over all other aspects of skiing, it is therefore important to develop a sense for the dulling of the edge.
 Often, after a day of skiing, you can already notice that the edge is less sharp compared to the previous day.
 In the evening after skiing, carefully run your finger over the edge of your ski.
 Does the edge feel particularly sharp?
 This is because the edge has bent slightly due to the pressure while skiing, creating a burr.
-This means that the edge feels sharp but actually is not.
+This means the edge feels sharp but actually is not.
 You can test the sharpness of the edge by running your fingernail upwards along the edge.
-If the edge shaves off a bit of your fingernail, it is sharp.
+If the edge shaves off some of your fingernail, it is sharp.
 You can also use this test directly after sharpening to check the sharpness level.
 Please be especially careful and make sure not to injure yourself on the sharp edge.

 Once you get a feel for the sharpness of the edge, you can sharpen it as needed.
 The edge should be in optimal condition every day.
-Especially if you mainly ski down the black slopes.
+Especially if you mainly ski down black slopes.
 For safety reasons, it is therefore recommended that the edge always has sufficient sharpness.
-However, this is definitely not the case if you only take the skis to the ski workshop once or twice per season!
+However, this is definitely not the case if you only take the ski to the workshop once or twice per season!